Chart Color Schemes

 Kununurra's young demographic places it in the bottom 15% of areas nationwide

-Kununurra's median age is 32 years, which is notably younger than the Rest of WA's 40 years and also considerably younger than the national average of 38 years.
-The 25-34 age group makes up a strong 19.8% of Kununurra's population compared to the Rest of WA, while the 65-74 cohort is less prevalent at 5.8%.
+Kununurra's median age is 32 years, which is significantly younger than the Rest of WA's 40 years and considerably younger than Australia's national average of 38 years.
+The 25-34 age group makes up 19.8% of Kununurra's population, compared to the Rest of WA, while the 65-74 cohort is less prevalent at 5.8%.
 This concentration in the 25-34 age group is well above the national average of 14.5%.
-Between 2021 and the present day, Kununurra's median age has decreased by 1 year to 32 years from its previous figure of 33 years.
-During this period, the proportion of the population in the 25-34 age group grew from 17.4% to 19.8%, while the 35-44 cohort increased from 14.7% to 16.4%.
-Conversely, the 45-54 cohort declined from 13.8% to 11.7% and the 55-64 group dropped from 11.9% to 10.4%.
-Population forecasts for Kununurra in the year 2041 indicate significant demographic changes.
-The 25-34 age group is projected to grow strongly by 29%, adding 469 residents to reach a total of 2,113.
+Between 2021 and present, Kununurra's median age has decreased by 1 year to 32 years from its previous figure of 33 years.
+Key changes include an increase in the 25-34 age group from 17.4% to 19.8%, and a rise in the 35-44 cohort from 14.7% to 16.4%.
+Conversely, the 45-54 cohort has decreased from 13.8% to 11.7%, and the 55-64 group has dropped from 11.9% to 10.4%.
+Population forecasts for Kununurra in 2041 indicate significant demographic changes, with the 25-34 age group projected to grow by 29%, adding 469 residents to reach a total of 2,113.
 In contrast, both the 75-84 and 85+ age groups are expected to see reduced numbers.